 Prior mass comparator installation, read this user manual in order to correctly prepare the device for operation.
+Install the mass comparator at the workstation.

-Be careful so as not to damage the mechanism.
+Be careful so as not cause damage the mechanism.
+At least 2 people are required for mass comparator installation.